Skip to content

 # Return the maximizing set S and the increasing spread values.

-return S, spreads
+return seeds, spreads

 Running the Algorithm